wooster0/soft/examples/README.md

 # examples

-These are the examples showcasing Wool and how it integrates into all kinds of environments.
+These are the examples showcasing Soft and how it integrates into all kinds of environments.
 This also serves as a playground.

 You are encouraged to hack on the examples and play around with them.